WHAT WOULD IT TAKE TO CONVINCE YOU THAT SOMETHING WAS REAL?

 Berwick Film & Media Arts Festival

-An artist film labhosted by Andrew Wilson to explore the limitations of our existing media platforms whilst introducing collective alternatives.
+In August Andrew Wilson hosted a BFMAF Film Lab that explored limitations of our existing media platforms whilst introducing collective alternatives.